 Unibank attracts deposits both from individuals and legal entities through its wide branch network, by promotions and advertising on the internet and through traditional media channels.
-Unibank is one of the market leaders in attracting both short-term and long-term deposits; currently the Bank holds AMD 99 billion in term deposits and AMD 14.5 billion in demand deposits.
+Unibank is one of the market leaders in attracting both short-term and long-term deposits; currently the Bank holds AMD 91 billion in term deposits and AMD 12 billion in demand deposits.

 Fig 18.
-Unibank Deposit Portfolio 2010-2014 (million AMD)
+Unibank Deposit Portfolio from 2009 to 2015

+Term deposits (mln AMD)